albert12132/albertwu.org/website/cs61a/review/topics/oop/exam.md

   `n`, but the number of elements in buffer at *any given time* must be less than or equal to `n`.
 * Each buffer has a `start` that keeps track of the earliest element that is currently in the buffer.
-Similarly, each buffer has a `end` that keeps track of the most recent element that is currently in the buffer.
+Similarly, each buffer has an `end` that keeps track of the next available empty index in the buffer.
-* The buffer has a `append` method, which adds a given element into the buffer.
+* The buffer has an `append` method, which adds a given element into the buffer.
 If the buffer is full, (i.e. the buffer already has `n` elements), do not add the element, and instead print "Buffer exceeded capacity".